Skip to main content

 Does Symtuza cause weight gain?

-Symtuza may cause a small amount of weight gain as a side effect.
+Symtuza may lead to mild weight gain as a side effect.
 In two clinical studies over 96 weeks, patients taking Symtuza gained about 2 kg (4.4 lbs).
-It isn’t clear why certain antiretroviral medications like Symtuza cause weight gain.
+The exact reason why some antiretroviral medications cause weight gain is not fully understood.

 The effects of weight gain from HIV treatment like Symtuza aren’t fully known.
-To lower your risk of gaining weight, maintain a balanced diet and get plenty of exercise.
-If you are concerned about your weight, speak to your healthcare provider.
+To lower your risk of gaining weight:

 References